zikasak/ReadOnlyBot/README.md

 There are three functions in this bot at the moment:

 1. Read only mode.
-2. Fast answering by commands
+2. Fast answering by commands.
-3. Welcome new members
+3. Welcome new members.
+4. Ban users

 In first mode bot deletes all messages in the group (except messages from adminstrators and creator).